Arts & Culture in Orlando

 In nearby Loch Haven Park, just 10 minutes from downtown, the play's the thing at Orlando Shakespeare Theater, which offers classic, contemporary and even children's plays — and of course, productions based on the works of its titular Bard.

 You can also catch performing arts at many of our theme parks.
 For example, Walt Disney World® Resort hosts an array of well-known musical acts and talented performance artists during seasonal festivals at Epcot®.
 SeaWorld® Orlando does the same as part of its Seven Seas Food Festival.
 At Universal Orlando Resort, you can witness the world-famous Blue Man Group at Universal CityWalk, plus live concerts during its annual Mardi Gras event.

 Just 20 minutes from downtown Orlando, Winter Park is one of Central Florida's most refined communities — and they have the museums to prove it.
 At Rollins College's Cornell Fine Arts Museum alone, you can view more than 5,500 works that range from an ancient sarcophagus to the latest in 21st century art.
 Admission is always free.

 Also in Winter Park, you can peruse the world's largest collection of work by famed American designer Louis Comfort Tiffany at The Charles Hosmer Morse Museum of American Art.
 Nearby, the Albin Polasek Museum & Sculpture Gardens preserves the works of its namesake.

 Loch Haven Park near downtown Orlando is no slouch in the museum department, either, including the Orlando Museum of Art and The Mennello Museum of American Art.
-Head downtown for one of our most unique artistic venues, CityArts Factory, which offers multiple art galleries under one roof.
+From there, it’s just a short drive to CityArts, which offers multiple art galleries under one roof in downtown Orlando.